 You may be surprised to find out how much wooden tables cost.
 Depending on the type of wood used and the overall thickness, it can be very expensive.
 However, reclaimed wood is often more affordable because it has already served its original purpose.
 When you make the decision to recycle and repurpose, you can save money and enhance the look within your establishment considerably.

 It’s always a good idea to add something unique to your restaurant or property.
 When you use reclaimed wood tables, bar tops, or anything else, you add a great feature – and one that has history.
 When you can recite the history of the wood and date it back a hundred years or say where it came from, it can be a talking point and make people fall in love with your place that much easier.

 It Adds Aesthetics

 Reclaimed wood can be absolutely gorgeous.
 The aged look is something that many people try for with new wood and fall short.
 The history can be pleasing to the eye and help you to capture a theme within your location easily.
-The weathered look can be ideal and it can also be obtained from exotics without feeling guilty about it because it has been reclaimed.
+The weather look is ideal and it can also get obtain from exotics without feeling guilty about it because it is reclaim.
 This allows you to use the wood you want to without having to worry about the destruction of natural resources.